5 from 25 votes

-spoon of mexican street corn casserole.
+spoon in mexican street corn casserole.

-You might hear this referred to as Elote Casserole - same thing.
-Elote means corn in Spanish.
 This casserole is loaded with ingredients you would find on Mexican Street Corn (or Elote).
 Cilantro, cheese, chili powder, and cumin are the main flavors that make this dish both bright and spicy.

-Why You'll Love This Recipe
+💛 Why You'll Love This Recipe

-Somehow this dish combines the freshness of summer corn and the richness of a casserole into one satisfying dish.
-It's also super easy to make!
-This Mexican Street Corn Casserole would be perfect for a potluck or even a summer side dish.
+• It's super easy to make!
+Just mix, dump, and bake.
+This would be perfect for a potluck or even a summer side dish.

 This is one of those "use what you have" recipes.
 By no means do you have to go by my ingredients!